Find Affordable College Courses

 12 Yearly Graduations

-The 12th most popular school in the country for natural resources and conservation majors who are seeking their doctor's degree is North Carolina State University.
+The 12th most popular school in the country for natural resources & conservation majors who are seeking their doctor's degree is North Carolina State University.
 Roughly 36,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-For the 2020-2021 academic year, 12 doctor's degrees were handed out to natural resources and conservation majors at NC State.
-Around 8% of these students were from an underrepresented racial-ethnic group, and 58% were women.
+The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,459 per year.
+During the most recent year for which we have data, 12 people received their doctor's degree in natural resources & conservation from NC State.
+About 24% of this group were women, and 5% were students from an underrepresented racial-ethnic group.

 #12